 Samantha’s career has focused on promoting social justice in the UK and internationally, particularly through setting up and running funding programmes.
 She has held senior roles with the Lottery, Diana Princess of Wales Memorial Fund as well as board and senior advisory positions with London Funders and Comic Relief.
 She recently set up and ran the Government’s £20M Homeless Transition Fund with Homeless Link.

-Marilyn List is chair of The List Family Foundation Limited (LFFL) and its USA based affiliate, which has focused its efforts on initiatives that help women and girls since it was founded in 2002.
+Marilyn List is a trustee and the chair of The List Family Foundation Limited (LFFL) and its USA based affiliate.
+LFFL has focused its efforts on initiatives that help women and girls since it was founded in 2002.